-The template 'Your conversation plan' at the end of this Guide can help you document the conversation.
+The template 'Your conversation plan' available at page 10 of this Guide can help you document the conversation.

 Reflect

 After the conversation, take some time to reflect on the conversation and your reactions.
 Learn from the experience and think about what you could do differently next time.